Of Feelings & Space

 Case # 2: When I moved to Cebu City, I noticed that my friends can tell how far places are to each other using meters and kilometers–the real measures of distance.
 SM is 3 kilometers from IT Park.
 Moalboal is 92 kilometers from the South Bus Terminal.
 And the nearest Starbucks is 500 meters from my house.

 For me, that’s way too cool.
 I can’t even imagine how far 3 kilometers is.
 And, normally, Filipinos will just say 15 minutes from IT Park, 3 hours from the bus terminal, or next to my house, or next next to my house.

 That’s because the Filipino concept of space is not measurable.
 Space is subjective, expressed in feelings like malayo (far) or malapit (near).
 To point at things–which we sometimes do with our mouth–we say doon if it’s far or d’yan if it’s near.
-Still, nothing is clear cut.
+Nothing is clear cut.
 If you trek in the mountains and ask a local where the next village is, you’ll probably be told d’yan lang (over there).
-That can mean crossing two mountains and a river.
+And that can mean crossing two mountains and a river.